53v3n3d4/Zukan-Icon-Theme/README.md

 - Download the [latest release](https://github.com/53v3n3d4/Zukan-Icon-Theme/releases) or clone this repo.
 - Menu `Sublime Text > Preferences > Browse packages...` to open destination folder
 - Then unzip `zukan-icon-theme zip file` inside `Packages` folder.
 Or clone the repo inside `Packages`folder.
+- Rename folder `Zukan-Icon-Theme` to `Zukan Icon Theme`.
+This is important for Main.sublime-menu works and tests.

+> Mac/Linux `$ git clone https://github.com/53v3n3d4/Zukan-Icon-Theme.git Zukan\ Icon\ Theme`
+> Windows `$ git clone https://github.com/53v3n3d4/Zukan-Icon-Theme.git "Zukan Icon Theme"`

 > You may see a console message, regarding `ruamel-yaml` dependecy, when first install this package.
 ST may install it and inform that a restart is needed.

-> `ruamel-yaml` is/will be used to create icons sublime-syntaxes files in `icon-syntaxes` folder.
+> `ruamel-yaml` is used to create icons sublime-syntaxes files in `icon-syntaxes` folder.

 If new install, cloning this repo, the default is to create all icons files and make them show on all themes installed.